 Understanding the importance of mental health in sports, along with the subsequent stigma, matters; however, it’s also equally as relevant to understand how mental health can be of value and provide a solution to this particular issue.

 The reality is that therapy and mental health go hand in hand, even when it comes to sports.
-Like anyone else, sports players should have access to therapy, just as they have access to doctors who are qualified to treat and diagnose physical ailments.
 Mental health ailments should be treated with as much care and urgency, hence the need for therapy in mental health.

 There are a series of ways that therapy can help mental health in sports.
 However, the ability for sports players to have a helpful and qualified shoulder to lean on certainly makes the top of the list.

 Speaking with therapists can help sports players know they are not alone and have someone to confide in.
 Sports players who talk with therapists can also have a safe space to hash out their feelings and thoughts; this also comes with the added benefits of getting personalized feedback that is unique to their situation and no one else’s.

 Across all occupations, there are so many people who deal with stress and pressure; however, for athletes, stress and pressure can reach heightened levels.

 As previously noted, many sports players are facing expectations to perform at a certain level and meet certain quotas.
 In many cases, these expectations increase as sports players move through the ranks and rise in their field.
 Despite certain benefits linked to this progression, consistent expectations can engender stress; the risk of stress especially goes up when sports players are dealing with other challenges outside of their profession.

 This is yet another reason why therapy can help with mental health in sports.
 A therapist can help each sports player develop the coping mechanisms that are best conducive to them as individuals.
 No two sports players are exactly the same.
 Therefore, what works for one athlete may turn out to be less helpful for the next.